Take your sports science knowledge to the next level

 Academic entry requirements

-1. Successful completion of a Bachelor of Exercise and Sports Science degree or equivalent degree from a recognised institution that satisfies the following minimum academic entry criteria:
+1. Successful completion of a Bachelor of Exercise and Sports Science, Kinesiology, Human Movement Science OR equivalent degree from a recognised institution that satisfies the following minimum academic entry criteria:

 Eligible undergraduate programs at Bond University: